 In this article, we will show you how to properly install and set up All in One SEO for WordPress to improve your SEO rankings.

 Why Use All in One SEO for WordPress?

-It is easy to use, and you don’t need to be an SEO expert or acquire any special skills.
+It is easy to use, and you don’t need to be an SEO expert or have any special skills.

 By default, WordPress provides an SEO-friendly environment, but there are still many things that you can do to improve your website’s SEO rankings.

 These include adding meta tags, generating XML sitemaps, adding schema markup, optimizing social sharing, and more.

 All in One SEO for WordPress helps you do all these things with an easy-to-use interface that blends into your WordPress dashboard.

 It also shows a TruSEO score for your posts and pages, which helps you create more search engine-friendly content.
 Plus, you can do a complete sitewide SEO audit with the click of a button.